hipyhop/LG201/README.md

 **What does this do?**

   1. Launches three `ubuntu/trusty64` guests within the same private network and creates an Ansible inventory file.
-  1. This inventory files groups two hosts as web servers, and the other as a load balancer.
+  1. This inventory files groups two hosts as docker-hosts, and the other as a load balancer.
   1. Then the Ansible playbook `common.yml` is used to provision these hosts.
 See this file for more information on the provisioning process.

-If it any point in the future more web servers need to be added, just edit the `N_WEBSERVERS` variable in the `Vagrantfile`.
+If it any point in the future more docker hosts need to be added, just edit the `N_DOCKERHOSTS` variable in the `Vagrantfile`.
 The next time vagrant up is run the Ansible inventory file will be updated.

 See lines 33-35 of `haproxy/haproxy.cfg.j2` to see how the HAProxy configuration is dynamically generated from the Ansible inventory file.